6 Best Solar Camping Lanterns of 2019

 Its light was also a slightly harsher, cooler white color than the Luci Pro.
 We didn’t mind the cool white LED light, but preferred the warmer tones of the Luci Pro and the Goal Zero Crush Light (reviewed below).

 Those complaints are minor, though.
-At just under $20, the MPOWERD Luci Outdoor 2.0 is a bargain.
+For the price, the MPOWERD Luci Outdoor 2.0 is a bargain.
 No frills — just a durable, high-quality, solar-powered camp lantern.
 We can definitely get behind that.